Pay fight between USA Hockey and women's players intensifies

 As the world championships inch closer, the pay dispute between USA Hockey and the women's national team is getting hotter.
 The two parties still haven't come to terms on a deal.

+USA Hockey said Saturday that it plans to meet with players and their representatives on Monday to try to reach a deal and prevent a players boycott.

-USA Hockey released a document Friday that details what it says it offered to pay the women's national team and what the players are demanding.
+The organization released a document Friday that details what it says it offered to pay the women's national team and what the players are demanding.
 But the players said it is full of "patently false" information.

 The women's team players have threatened to sit out the upcoming International Ice Hockey Federation World Championship in protest against unfair pay.
 The tournament, held every non-Olympic year, begins in Michigan on March 31.